 To check out pictures of the various stages of construction used to build this cheap easy goat shelter, just click on the link below.
 When you get there, be sure to click the link at the end of each page to go to the next page, and you’ll see the full progression of the project.

 2. The Two-Sided Goat Shelter

-Note that this shelter is being used in Nebraska where it gets pretty cold and snows.
+Note that this cheap easy goat shelter is being used in Nebraska where it gets pretty cold and snows.
 With no floor, you would definitely want to add deep hay or straw.
 Usually, that’s enough for goats to stay warm.
 Typically you will want to have more than one goat (they hate to be alone), and your goats will naturally cuddle-up together in the straw to share their body warmth.

 If it gets really cold (well below zero with high wind) you might want to even add a third wall to this kind of shelter for extra wind protection.
-Be really careful with newborn kids or sick or elderly goats, as they have a tougher time regulating their body temparatures.
+Be really careful with newborn kids or sick or elderly goats, as they have a tougher time regulating their body temperatures.
 Otherwise, most goats are built to handle some pretty extreme temperatures as long as they have a basic shelter and some deep hay or straw to cuddle into.